This post may contain affiliate links. Please read my full disclosure policy here.

 I know, you want the holidays to be amazing for your kids.
 You want your friends and family to feel loved this season.
 You want your house to look amazing and your food to be delicious and your gifts to be the most treasured ones ever.

-Putting all this pressure on yourself makes the holidays stressful, though.
+You can’t put all this pressure on yourself and expect the holidays to be stress-free, though.
 Allow yourself to fall short of your idea of the ‘perfect’ holiday.
 What you are doing is enough.

 Don’t compare on social media